MewsSystems/gitbook-connector-api/operations/services.md

 ## Get all restrictions

-Returns all restrictions of the default service provided by the enterprise possibly filtered by filters.
+Returns all restrictions of the default service provided by the enterprise.

 ### Request